nem-42098/ADM-HW4-28/README.md

 # ADM-HW4-28
-This repository is dedicated to the fourth Homework for the ADM course.
+This repository is dedicated to the fourth Homework for the ADM course,2022.

 ### Group members: